EF4 framework settings

-Skip files - add CSS or JS files (file name or whole path) to be skipped during the compression.
-Each file should be added in a new line.
+Exclude files from compression - add CSS or JS files (file name or whole path) to be skipped during the compression.
+Each file should be added to a new line.

 Purge cached files - use this button to delete merged JS and CSS files from the template cache folder.

 Defer scripts loading - enable or disable defer loading of all scripts.